mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 {% include verse.html
 text="But YHWH’s angel didn’t appear to Manoah or to his wife any more.
 Then Manoah knew that he was YHWH’s angel.
 Manoah said to his wife, “We shall surely die, because **we have seen God**.”" verse="Judges 13:21-22"
 %}

+{% include verse.html
+text="In that day YHWH will defend the inhabitants of Jerusalem.
+He who is feeble among them at that day will be like David, and David’s house will be **like God, like YHWH’s angel** before them." verse="Zechariah 12:8"
+%}

 {% comment %}